LennonLab/Emergence/paper/Methods.md

 * maximum theoretical growth rate
 * resource use efficiency for each resource

 **Resource particles**--Individual resource particles are distinguished by collections of elements within lists.
 Each specific position in the list corresponds to the same resource particle.
-For example, the first position in the resource ID list as well in all other resource attribute lists corresponds to the same particle.

 	Example:
 	resIDs = [4,  6, 17, 1]